A good Web API is recognized not by a pretty URL, but by how little hidden knowledge it demands from its consumer.

 Book contents

-The book moves from the basic resource model to versioning, HATEOAS, caching, and practical Web API recommendations.
+The chapters move from the basic resource model toward the topics where mistakes cost the most: versioning, hypermedia navigation (HATEOAS), caching, and practical Web API recommendations.

 Main takeaway

 HTTP gives teams a strong baseline for CRUD semantics, but it does not decide how data queries, resource relationships, and navigation rules should be expressed.
-That is why URL and representation design remain real engineering work.
+That is why URL and representation design remain real engineering work — the protocol hands you an alphabet, and you write the interface's language yourself.

 Related chapters